Improve Hospital Food

-The new Government should commit to delivering a ‘radical upgrade in prevention and public health’ by prioritising the food served in hospitals – every hospital should become a ‘beacon of good food’, putting in place an ambitious food and drink strategy.
+The Government should commit to delivering a ‘radical upgrade in prevention and public health’ by prioritising the food served in hospitals – every hospital should become a ‘beacon of good food’, putting in place an ambitious food and drink strategy.
 Hospitals should be health-promoting environments for both patients and staff and this should be demonstrated through all food outlets across all hospital sites.

 The dietary health of older people in hospitals, as well as in the community and in care settings, should be prioritised.
 Better nutrition for older people, along with access to appetising, nutritious food and social contact at mealtimes, can help prevent hospital admissions and alleviate the strain on the health and social care system.